sobstel/sobstel.github.com/hydropuzzle/reviews.md

 <p>---</p>

+_Most enjoyable challenging puzzle in a long time!
+I enjoyed this app immensely and highly recommend anyone who is up for a challenge to take it on!
+I loved the style and inspirations this was based on.
+A lot of thought was put into each puzzle and hint, and unlike many, you have to work for the solutions, with nothing being a giveaway like in many puzzle apps.
+BRAVO 👏 to the team that put this together, I sincerely hope there will be future chapters for us to foil drevil’s plans.
+Please keep this work of art going!_
+<br><small>(Katily =^•^=)</small>

 _I loved this little experience.
 I had to come at each chapter from different angles, googling concepts and ideas, and seeing what clicked.
 Lots of fun.
 I can see the care and creativity that went into this and hope too see more from the developer soon._
 <br><small>(Paul No. 2)</small>